dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 -->
 [!code-csharp[Snapshot_change_tracking_2](../../../samples/core/ChangeTracking/ChangeDetectionAndNotifications/SnapshotSamples.cs?name=Snapshot_change_tracking_2)]

-In this case the change tracker debug view shows that all entity states and property modifications are known by even though detection of changes has not happened.
-This is because setting <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.CurrentValue?displayProperty=nameWithType> is using EF Core to make the change, which means that EF Core immediately knows about the change.
+In this case the change tracker debug view shows that all entity states and property modifications are known, even though detection of changes has not happened.
+This is because <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.CurrentValue?displayProperty=nameWithType> is an EF Core method, which means that EF Core immediately knows about the change.
 Likewise, calling <xref:Microsoft.EntityFrameworkCore.DbContext.Add%2A?displayProperty=nameWithType> allows EF Core to immediately know about the new entity and track it appropriately.

 > [!TIP]
 > Don't attempt to avoid detecting changes by always using EF Core methods to make entity changes.
 Doing so is often more cumbersome and performs less well than making changes to entities in the normal way.
 The intention of this document is to inform as to when detecting changes is needed and when it is not.
 The intention is not to encourage avoidance of change detection.